visipedia/iwildcam_comp/readme.md

 ## Metadata Format

 The metadata we provide follows the [COCO CameraTraps annotation format](https://github.com/Microsoft/CameraTraps/blob/main/data_management/README.md#coco-camera-traps-format), with additional fields.
 Each training image has at least one associated annotation, containing a `category_id` that maps the annotation to its corresponding category label.
-This year we are also providing count labels on a portion of the training data (FIXME sequences, with FIXME images in total).

 The annotations are stored in the [JSON format](https://www.json.org/) and are organized as follows:

 ```txt
 {